 Jan G Holmstrom (Non-Executive Chairman)

-Born 1953, Jan has worked in the financial services sector during his entire career, and has a wealth of experience of working internationally e.g. in the UK, Hong Kong and Sweden.
-Jan is Chairman of Johnson & Starley Limited and a non-executive director of Browallia Holdings Limited, The Union Discount Company of London Limited and International Fibres Group AB, companies owned and controlled by Peter Gyllenhammar.
-Jan is also Chairman of Somerset AB which is his own consultancy business.
+Born 1953, Jan has worked in the financial services sector during his entire career, and has a wealth of experience working internationally e.g. in the UK, Hong Kong and Sweden.
+Jan is the Chairman of Johnson and Starley Limited and a non-executive director of International Fibres Group AB.
 Jan joined the Board of Leeds Group in November 2011 and was appointed Chairman in October 2014.

 Jörg Hemmers (Executive Director)